bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-09-22-thief-and-the-cobbler.md

 ---
 layout: post
-title: The Thie and the Cobbler<br> A Moment in Time
+title: The Thief and the Cobbler<br> A Moment in Time
 published: true
 date: 2024-09-22
 readtime: true